Admin-7/Mr-Robot-techniques/Persona-based-training-matrix.md

 Also, a guide: [Digital Security Tips for Protesters](https://www.eff.org/deeplinks/2016/11/digital-security-tips-for-protesters)

-# Organizers & Journalists vs. Assholes with Resources

-## Security hygiene and habits

-* Audit your webserver for information disclosure vulns ([a thorough treatment of webdev security things](https://github.com/FallibleInc/security-guide-for-developers)):
-  * Turn off "directory listings" on your webserver
-* Use alternatives to Google Docs such as pad.RiseUp.net or share.RiseUp.net, etc.
-* Prevent spoofing of emails claiming to be from your domain by [implementing DKIM](https://scotthelme.co.uk/email-security-dkim/) for email services you provide
-## Helpful tools

-* On your server(s), use LetsEncrypt to enable TLS connections (for Web+Mail+any hosted service)
-* Use Tor to hide your physical-world location
-* Consider placing your own domain behind CloudFlare to hide your server's origin
-* Replace Facebook (or other similar) group chats with secure messenger (e.g., Signal) group chats

 # Organizers & Journalists vs. The State

 ## Security hygiene and habits